AI-bootcamp/capstone-project-team01/README.md

 # Chess Game Detection and Move Tracking

 ## Project Overview
-This project implements a real-time chess game move detection and tracking system using Streamlit, YOLO (You Only Look Once) object detection, and OpenCV.
-The application utilizes a webcam feed to analyze and recognize chessboard movements, tracks the game progress, and generates a move history.
-Additionally, users can export the move history to a PDF file.
+This project implements a real-time chess game move detection using YOLO (You Only Look Once), OpenCV and Streamlit.
+The application utilizes a webcam feed to analyze and recognize chessboard movements, tracks the game progress, and generates a move history and export it to PDF file .
+Additionally, suggest moves to user using the Stockfish chess engine.

 ## Features
 - **Real-time Chess Detection**: Use the webcam to capture and analyze chessboard movements.